ibm-learning-skills-dev/LearnIBMEventStreams/Labs/readme.md

 # Lab Exercises

+This folder contains the lab instructions for the course WD107/ZD107 in Markdown format.

 This course provides hands-on experience with IBM Event Streams on IBM Cloud Private.
 The lab exercises in this course are intended to run in a remote environment where IBM Cloud Private is already installed and configured.

 For instructor-led deliveries, the instructor provides the URL for students to access this environment.
-For self-paced virtual courses (SPVC), the URL is provided by the Digital Learning Platform (DLP).
+For self-paced virtual courses (SPVC), the URL is provided in the course on the Digital Learning Platform (DLP).

 * [Lab 1: Install Event Streams on IBM Cloud Private](Labs/Lab01-install.md)
 * [Lab 2: Configure and explore Event Streams; create and test a Topic](Labs/Lab02-config.md)